danidiaz/cauldron/README.md

 *can* be produced by more than one constructor.
 Their values will be aggregated across all the constructors that produce them.

-Constructors can depend on the aggregated value of a secondary bean by taking the bean as a regular argument.
+Constructors can depend on the final combined value of an aggregate bean by taking the bean as a regular argument.
 Here, `makeDebuggingServer` receives the `mappend`ed value of all the `Inspector`s produced by other constructors (or `mempty`, if no constructor produces them):